hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 await lock.lock();
 ```

-Considering this, you should always call the `.lock()` method only once per async call chain and make sure to release the lock as early as possible.
+Considering this, you should always call the `lock()` method only once per async call chain and make sure to release the lock as early as possible.

-As an alternative approach, you can use the `.tryLock()` method of FencedLock.
+As an alternative approach, you can use the `tryLock()` method of FencedLock.
 It tries to acquire the lock in optimistic manner and immediately returns with either a valid fencing token or `undefined`.
 It also accepts an optional `timeout` argument which specifies the timeout in milliseconds to acquire the lock before giving up.

 ```javascript
 // Try to acquire the lock